ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 ## Prerequisites

 **NOTE: You are expecting to have some (not necessarily to have many or a lot) basic experience with bash commands, and Python or R programming.
-We will use basic bash command lines, simple coding in Python and R in the course.**
+We will use basic bash command lines, simple coding in Python, R and C++ in the course.**

 ## Description